Karthik-Bijjam/Campus-Job-Notifier/README.md

 How many times have you missed a job opportunity because you didn’t know your department was hiring for that position?

 Most people don’t know when the new jobs will post in our student employment website.
-So people, who are looking for jobs on the campus they need to check the website regularly
+So people, who are looking for jobs on the campus they need to check the website regularly.The objective of this application is to reduce this work and automate tasks and send a notification to the user about new jobs